Create a free online store with Square

 You can access a range of free templates and guidelines for writing your own documents.
 You can also get free legal quotes through websites such as:

 From social media pages to online reviews, there are many ways you can grow your customer base and, in turn, sales.
 Some practical, easy-to-implement ways to do this include:

 How much you charge your customers will depend on a variety of factors, such as the cost of wholesale supplies and labour.
 As a general rule of thumb, the cost of the wholesale food supply should make up a third of what you then charge the customer.
 For example, if you pay $5 for the ingredients of a particular dish, then you might charge around $15 to the customer.
 While this may seem like a lot, remember that you are factoring in the costs of having someone prepare and serve the food, as well as other expenses like electricity, water and gas.

 Is owning a takeaway food business profitable?

-According to Restaurant & Catering Australia, the average profit margin of the restaurant, cafe and catering industry is 4.2%.
+According to Restaurant & Catering Australia, the average profit margin of the restaurant, cafe and catering industry was 4.2% in 2019.
 Competition and costs are the main drivers for the industry's low profit margin.
-However, the good news is that takeaway food businesses have the distinct advantage of keeping its operations leaner and costs lower compared to a full-service restaurant.
+However, the good news is that takeaway food businesses have the distinct advantage of keeping operations leaner and costs lower compared to a full-service restaurant.

 How can I grow my takeaway food business?